-Fig 2: Disease severity level of different mulberry diseases of West Bengal.
+Fig 2.Disease severity levels of different mulberry diseases of West Bengal

 3.2 Relationship between soil edaphic factors and mulberry diseases

-The relationship between soil edaphic factors and mulberry diseases were carried out for three districts separately against all five major diseases and their respective correlation coefficient are represented in Table 2.
-In results, most of the soil edaphic factors found negatively correlated with mulberry disease development.
-It is observed that if the level of soil pH, electrical conductivity (EC), organic carbon (OC), nitrogen, phosphorus and potassium increase up to an optimum level, the disease severity reduced.
+The relationship between soil edaphic factors and mulberry diseases were carried out for three districts separately against all five major diseases and their respective correlation coefficients are presented in Table 2.
+In results, most of the soil edaphic factors were found to be negatively correlated with mulberry disease development.
+It was observed that if the level of soil pH, electrical conductivity (EC), organic carbon (OC), nitrogen, phosphorus and potassium increased up to an optimum level, the disease severity was reduced.
 However, in some cases specially with nitrogen level at Birbhum district most of the disease was positively correlated i.e., 0.463, 0.663, and 0.053 against Myrothecium leaf spot, Pseudocercospora leaf spot and bacterial leaf spot respectively.
-Similarly, in case of electrical conductivity a positive relationship was obtained against many diseases in different districts i.e., 0.165 against Myrothecium leaf spot, 0.019 with Pseudocercospora leaf spot, 0.228 with bacterial leaf spot in Birbhum district; 0.213 with bacterial leaf spot and 0.442 with leaf rust in Malda district which indicating the improper electrical conductivity in soils which help in disease progress.
+Similarly, in case of electrical conductivity a positive relationship was obtained against many diseases in different districts i.e., 0.165 against Myrothecium leaf spot, 0.019 with Pseudocercospora leaf spot, 0.228 with bacterial leaf spot in Birbhum district; 0.213 with bacterial leaf spot and 0.442 with leaf rust in Malda district which indicates that the improper electrical conductivity in soils which helped in disease progress.
 Nitrogen level of soil determines the vegetative growth of plants and a significant negative relation (-0.734, -0.722 and -0.685) was existed among nitrogen level and bacterial leaf spot among the districts.
-Role of phosphorus and potassium were related with uptake of nutrients, plant vigour and resistance which decrease the pest and disease problems.
-The relationship between potassium content in soil and disease severity was found significant with bacterial leaf spot among all the districts (-0.755, -0.812 and 0.798).
+Role of phosphorus and potassium were related with uptake of nutrients, plant vigour and resistance which decreased the pest and disease problems.
+The relationship between potassium content in soil and disease severity was found to be significant with bacterial leaf spot among all the districts (-0.755, -0.812 and 0.798).

 Table 2.
-Correlation coefficient (r) values between soil edaphic factors and severity of mulberry disease in Birbhum, Murshidabad and Malda districts of West Bengal.
+Correlation coefficient (r) values between soil edaphic factors and severity of mulberry disease in Birbhum, Murshidabad and Malda districts of West Bengal